oguzcancelik/spotify-playlist-generator/README.md

 # spotify playlist generator

-- It's a command-line program for generating platlists based on user choice.
+- It's a command-line program for generating playlists based on user choice.

 - Add your spotify username, client_id and client_secret to the .env file and start using.